 PPT is covered by the same insurance policy that covers all affiliate touch comps Australia wide under the auspices of the national body.
 Details of the forms and process are at the following link.

-- We will then advise if it is possible to find additional players so that a match can go ahead
+- Advise if it is possible to find additional players so that a match(es) can go ahead

 - If it is possible your available team members should show up and additional players will be allocated